agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 MY_COLLECTION.rebuildGroupsThatIncludeItemKey('item1');
 ```
-Such rebuild does recompute the `output` of the Group.
+Such rebuild does among other things recompute the `output` of the Group.
 ```ts
 // group value '[1, 2, 3]'
 // group output '[{id: 1, name: 'jeff'}, {id: 3, name: 'hans'}]'